aio-libs/sockjs/README.rst

 Pyramid SockJS
 ==============

-Gevent-based `SockJS <http://sockjs.org>`_ integration for `Pyramid <http://www.pylonsproject.org/>`_.
+`pyramid_sockjs` is a `gevent<http://www.gevent.org/>`_-based `SockJS <http://sockjs.org>`_ integration for
-SockJS interface is implemented as pyramid route.
+`Pyramid <http://www.pylonsproject.org/>`_.
+SockJS interface is implemented as a `pyramid route <http://pyramid.readthedocs.org/en/latest/narr/urldispatch.html>`_.
 It runs inside WSGI app rather than WSGI server.
 Its possible to create any number of different sockjs routes, ie `/__sockjs__/*` or `/mycustom-sockjs/*`.
 You can provide different session implementation and management for each sockjs route.